 The Silicon Valley campus open hours can be found here.

-*Please note: Northeastern will be closed Saturday, December 24, 2016 to Monday, January 2, 2017 for the holiday break.
-The Silicon Valley campus will reopen on Tuesday, January 3, 2017.
+*Please note: Northeastern will be closed Monday, September 4, 2017 in observation of Labor Day.
+The Silicon Valley campus will reopen on Tuesday, September 5, 2017.

 Tour Silicon Valley